-Toolbars enables you to add and remove toolbars to Taskbar.
+Toolbars enable you to add and remove toolbars to Taskbar.
 There is one process through which you can add toolbars to your taskbar –

-- Right click on your Taskbar and select the Toolbars option.
+- Right click on your Taskbar hover on the Toolbars.

 - It will take you to another set of toolbar options.